IhorHorchakov/spring-security-jwt-authentication/README.md

 Here is a high-level diagram of the JWT authentication flow:
 ![spring-security-authentication-flow](https://github.com/IhorHorchakov/spring-security-jwt-authentication/blob/master/img/spring-security-authentication-flow.png?raw=true)

-The entry point of authentication process is BearerTokenAuthenticationFilter.
-Spring security filter chain intercepts and verifies every http request by using BearerTokenAuthenticationFilter.
+The entry point of the authentication process is BearerTokenAuthenticationFilter.
+Spring security filter chain intercepts and verifies every HTTP request by using BearerTokenAuthenticationFilter.
 This filter gets a JWT from request headers and passes it to AuthenticationManager.
-The AuthenticationManager leverages AuthenticationProvider to check a JWT using PasswordEncoder & rvice.
+The AuthenticationManager leverages AuthenticationProvider to check a JWT using PasswordEncoder & service.

 We use `OAuth2ResourceServerConfigurer` to plug BearerTokenAuthenticationFilter in filter chain.